(source)

 Unresolved Questions

-- Per-extrinsic granular pause as a v2 of the pallet, using
+• Per-extrinsic granular pause as a v2 of the pallet, using pallet-tx-pause's FullNameOf<T> addressing.

-pallet-tx-pause'sFullNameOf<T>addressing. - Watchdog automation: off-chain monitors with funded accounts that auto-trigger on observed anomalies, with the deposit acting as their skin in the game.
+• Watchdog automation: off-chain monitors with funded accounts that auto-trigger on observed anomalies.

-- Companion RFC: the TBA Snowbridge Circuit Breakers RFC specifies the preventive layer (per-asset Gateway-side velocity caps, AH and BH secondary caps) that bounds value-at-risk during the detection-latency window this pallet does not cover.
+• Companion RFC: the Snowbridge Circuit Breakers RFC (PR #167) specifies the preventive layer (per-asset velocity caps on the Ethereum Gateway for P→E and Asset Hub for E→P) that bounds value-at-risk during the detection-latency window this pallet does not cover.